themoderngeek/node-auth-server/README.md

 ```javascript
 mongoose.connect("mongodb://mongodb:27017:auth/auth");
 ```
 Note host has changed from localhost.
-It should match the service name provided in docker-compose as this docker handles making this a resolvable name.
+It should match the service name provided in docker-compose as docker handles making this a resolvable name.

 package.json